theerthaavnsh/Linktree/README.md

 To use this Linktree, simply download or clone the repository and open the `index.html` file in your web browser.
 You can then click on the links to be directed to the corresponding pages or websites.

+## Features

+- Simple and easy-to-use Linktree
+- Customizable styles using CSS
+- Can be easily modified to add or remove links

+## Requirements

+No requirements are needed to use this Linktree.

+## How to Contribute

+To contribute to this project, simply create a fork of the repository and make any changes or improvements you see fit.
+Once you have made your changes, create a pull request and I will review it as soon as possible.

+## License

+This project is licensed under the MIT License.